openEDI/documentation/UMCM_Hurricanes.md

 ## Directory structure

-The UMCM data as two .h5:
+The UMCM data is stored in two .h5 files:
 - s3://oedi-data-lake/umcm/
   - ike.h5
   - sandy.h5

-The UMCM data is also available via HSDS at /nrel/umcm/,
+The UMCM data is also available via HSDS at /nrel/umcm/.

 For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)

 ## Data Format

-The data is provided in high density data file (,h5) separated by year, The variables mentioned above are provided in 2 dimensional time-series arrays with dimensions (time x location), The temporal axis is defined by the `time_index` dataset, while the positional axis is defined by the `meta` dataset.
-The units for the variable data is also provided as an attribute (`units`).
+The UMCM data is stored by in datasets by variable and depth (when available).
+Each dataset is composed of a 3D data "cube" with dimensions (time, latitude, longitude).
+The positional values of each dimension are available in the 1D
+datasets:
+- `time_index`
+- `latitude`
+- `longitude`

+Additional locational meta data is available in the `meta` table.

 ## References